Slicer/SlicerLanguagePacks/TranslationGuidelines.md

 The `Glossary` panel will contain no information in the case of a term or string that is not in the glossary.
 However, if the term is referenced in the glossary, you will have a suggested `translation` as well as the `explanation` of the term.
 You can rely on the latter to make sure you have a better understanding of the term and therefore provide the most accurate translation possible.

 Note that the `explanation` is only available in English.

-## Title/sentence case

-- In French, use sentence case, i.e., do not capitalize every word of a sentence.
-This applies everywhere, including button text, window title, etc.
-  - Rationale: Title case is not common in French. macOS operating system (which uses title case heavily in English) and Microsoft Office software use sentence case in French localized versions.